 Whether it’s a Mastercard, Visa, or some other network, each card has unique features determined by your card issuer (bank or credit union).
 Here’s a quick overview of some of the most common features you’ll encounter.

+- APR.
 Annual Percentage Rate (APR) is an interest charge on using your credit card.
-Some issuers offer promotional 0% APR in the first year of using a card.
-After the year’s up, you’ll be paying wither fixed or variable APR.
+Some issuers offer a promotional 0% APR in the first year of using a card.
+After the year’s up, you’ll be paying either fixed or variable APR.

 Fees You Can Encounter